OUR CURRENT MEMBERSHIP

 but couldn't wait to rejoin us, AND keeps bringing friends with her.

-Patty Jacobson pinned new member Colleen Lilly Marlow.
+Patty Jacobson pinned new member and close friend Colleen Lilly Marlow.
 First step: explain the significance of the pin's design.

 Rilla Lovell, whose generous estate gift of $48,000 founded the SISD Foundation, Inc.